callahantiff/PheKnowLator/README.md

  - <u>Download Instance Data</u>: Downloads data from the `instance_source_list.txt` file.
 Once the data has downloaded, metadata information from each source will be saved to `instance_source_metadata.txt`, which is located within the `resources/text_files` directory.

 **Create Edge Lists**
+ - Run `python/NCBO_rest_api.py` script first.
+This will generate a text file that contains mappings between CHEBI and MESH identifiers.
+This script, when run from the command line will ask you enter two ontologies (`source1=MESH`, `source2=CHEBI`) and the name of a file for the data, which is written to `resources/text_files/`.
  - Create edges between classes and instances of classes.
  - Create edges between instances of classes and instances of data.